therootcompany/greenlock-express.js/README.md

   // Opt-in to submit stats and get important updates opts.communityMember = true;

-  opts.challenges = { 'http-01': http01 };
+  // If you wish to replace the default challenge plugin, you may do so here opts.challenges = { 'http-01': http01 };

   // The domains being approved for the first time are listed in opts.domains